Did you hear that?

 Cause #1 – Broken Heat Shield

-You got it – if the harm is significant, it can lead to your vehicle producing a rattling noise while speeding up.
+You got it – if the damage is significant, it can lead to your vehicle producing a rattling noise while accelerating.

 How To Fix

-According to my many years of experience in this field, heat shields are quick and affordable to repair unless they have sustained real damage.
+According to my many years of experience in this field, heat shields are quick and affordable to repair unless they have sustained genuine damage.

 If you do have to replace one, you’ll likely spend between $250-$300.
 Otherwise, having it spot-welded at a local shop should do the trick.